-Even though it’s mid October, I’d like to share a few hurricane preparedness links.
-There are several weeks left in the Atlantic basin tropical cyclone season and major hurricanes have formed well into autumn.
+Even though it’s now into the latter weeks of the “official” Atlantic tropical cyclone season, I’d like to share a few hurricane preparedness links.
+There’s plenty of time in the Atlantic basin for tropical cyclone formation and major hurricanes have formed well into autumn.
 First, let me preface the rest of this post by saying that this list is not all-inclusive and not intended to be a source of information for potentially life threatening situations.
 Second, there are many sources of weather information and forecasts available.
 For the time being, it would be wise to stick with the National Hurricane Center and your local National Weather Service office.
 They will have the most up-to-date information you need.
 As your local situation changes, please also refer to the broadcast media meteorologists of your choice.
 Lastly, please don’t forget your NOAA Weather Radio.
 Weather apps may be all the rage, but many people across the USA tell me they vary a great deal in quality of information.

 First, let’s take a look at some infographics.
 Following these graphics are links to sites for very important weather information, weather safety, and preparedness.

 A preparedness kit and protecting vital irreplaceable items and documents is crucial.

 There are many ways to get information.
 NOAA weather radio, the broadcast media of your choice, and your mobile devices.
 Have multiple ways to get information in case one isn’t available.

 There are a myriad of hazards in a hurricane besides wind.